jesper/hookkit/README.md

 _tests/_
   * Tests for libhookkit as well as the hook-scripts.

-**Special thanks to Spreapdointe for sponsoring the development of Hookkit**
+**Special thanks to SpreadPointe for sponsoring the development of Hookkit**